quiescent12/10xtechtest/README.md

 * Double amount validation.
 Use floats?
 * Database schema management - flyway, percona?
 * Metrics
-* Handling multiple concurrency requests with same data, need to prevent them both executing and transferring twice the amount possible
+* When handling multiple concurrent requests with same data, need to prevent them both executing and transferring twice the amount possible - need some kind of entity locking when getting and committing entities to the database
 * Database error handling - connection loss ect.